PayFabric/Portal/README.md

 # Glossary

 Below are key terms used throughout our documentation.
-Although you might already be familiar with these terms, our definitions may be different than other sources.
+Although you might already be familiar with these terms, our definitions may be different than those found on other sources.

 | Terms        | Definition|
 | :-------------|:-------------|